 How much are visits?

 Each visit is individualized for each patient depending on what the specific needs are.

-The initial evaluation is $165 and is normally around 75 minutes long.
-This includes treatment as well during that first visit.
+The initial evaluation is $175 and between 75 and 90 minutes long.
+This includes some treatment in most cases during that first visit.

-Follow-up visits are typically 60 minutes.
-Price ranges from $105 to $135 per visit.
+Follow-up visits are typically between 45 and 60 minutes.
+Price ranges from $115 to $140 per visit.
 Exercise only visits, for example establishing individulized progressive exercises for those with Diastasis Recti, are $125.
-For those that require more massage or manual therapy the price can vary between $125 to $135.
+For those that require more massage or manual therapy the price can vary between $125 to $140.